Co-chairs of the Student Association Tara Santos and Rohan Ketwaroo cut the ribbon to launch The Kiosk

-The winners of The Kiosk content contest winners were announced at the event.
+The winners of The Kiosk content contest winners were announced at the event held Monday, October 29, 2018.
 Winners were given editorial positions in addition to Amazon gift cards.
 The winners by category were:

 - Hard news: Duubar Villalobos Jimenez